-Old barns and farm sheds can often be a collection of things both inside and out, all of which will tell a lot about who lives there on the farm.
-Things and stuff just naturally accumulate there and it’s an open book with tales to tell.
-A bit like a museum, the collection can cover decades of time and in some cases, even generations of a family.
+On a farm, an old barn and farm sheds can often be a collection of things both inside and out, all of which will tell a lot about who lives there on the farm.
+Things and stuff just naturally accumulate there as the years go by creating a real hodge podge.
+It’s an open book with tales to tell.
+And it is also a bit like a museum; a collection of barn stuff can cover decades of time.
+In many cases, even generations of a family.

 Overall, this is quite a unique and eclectic hodge podge that only time can accumulate around an old barn.
 And it’s only possible with varied interests in life as well.

 For more unusual and often rustic views like this one, check out the interesting Barn Details collection on this website.
 There are also plenty more old barn pictures in the main Barns and Farms gallery on this website.

 Location: Westmoreland County, Pennsylvania.
 Picture and story © Andrew Dierks